STEllAR-GROUP/hpx/README.rst

 after the interfaces defined by the C++11 ISO standard and adheres to the programming guidelines used by the Boost collection of C++ libraries.

+What’s so special about HPX?

+* HPX exposes an uniform, standards-oriented API for ease of programming parallel and distributed applications.
+* It enables programmers to write fully asynchronous  code using hundreds of millions of threads.
+* HPX provides unified syntax and semantics for local and remote operations.
+* HPX makes concurrency manageable with dataflow and future based synchronization
+* It implements a rich set of runtime services supporting a broad range of use cases.
+* It is designed to solve problems conventionally considered to be scaling-impaired.
+* HPX has been designed and developed for systems of any scale, from hand-held devices to very large scale systems.
+* It is the first fully functional implementation of the ParalleX execution model.
+* HPX is published under a liberal open-source license and has a open, active, and thriving developer community.

 The documentation for the latest release of HPX (currently V0.9.0) can be `found here <http://stellar.cct.lsu.edu/files/hpx_0.9.0/docs/index.html>`_.